 Looking to get involved with drifting?
-The Team O’Neil drift driving course can introduce you to the sport or help you progress your skills and move out of the C group.
+The Team O’Neil drift driving course can introduce you to the sport or help you progress your skills.
 We offer different levels of instruction that cater to everyone from beginners to intermediate drivers.

 Spend a weekend with us and you’ll learn the basics of car control, initiating the drift, drift angle, holding/carrying the drift, linking/transitions, lines and clipping points, vehicle setup, and what to expect when you attend a drift event.